Industrial Internet of Things (IIoT)

 computer vision

-A deep learning capability that enables an artificial intelligence (AI) to detect and identify objects by recognizing visual patterns through a camera or on a screen.
+A deep learning capability that enables an artificial intelligence to detect and identify objects by recognizing visual patterns through a camera or on a screen.
 Computer vision can be useful for supervised or unsupervised machine learning but requires very large amounts of visual data.

 continuous variables